PrOF-kk/SteamGifts/README.md

 # Features
 ## Giveaways
-- Browse and search through all, group, wishlist and new giveaways
+- Browse and search through all, group, wishlist, recommended and new giveaways
 - Enter, leave, comment on giveaways
 - Filter giveaways by level, entries, points, entered
-- Star giveaways to be able to look at them later
 - Hide & Un-hide games (the latter via settings)

 ## Discussions